 Also note that each department encourages you to “read beyond” the required readings.
 It is through reading that we learn more about ourselves and the human condition, often through characters whose journeys seem so different from ours.
 As you know, often it’s through embarking on a character’s intrepid, serpentine, magical, painful and self-fulfilling quest that we find common ground, a shared humanity.
 So, seek to discover more about yourself and the world around you through your reading this summer.
 In this quest for the magis, you are bound to have a great summer full of great books.

-Also, the Math Department requires a summer packet to be completed based on your 2020-21 course.
+Also, the Math Department and Science Department require summer packets to be completed based on your 2021-22 course.